conklinbd/MovementAnalysis/Installation.md

          You may have errors after the import related to the Twitter Definition.
 You can ignore this error.

    3. After the Import Completes navigate to the **Data Stores** Tab.
 Located under Site > GeoEvent in GeoEvent Manager.
-   4. Edit the Data Stores property to point your ArcGIS for Server instance where you published the Movement Feature Services
+   4. Edit the OpsServer Data Stores property to point your ArcGIS for Server instance where you published the Movement Feature Services.
+Repair the default data store to point to your default portal

    5. Publish Stay Location Stream Service